enasequence/read_docs/submit/assembly/metagenome/mag.rst

 .. image:: ../../images/metadata_model_derivedanalysis.png

-It should be as `specific in taxonomy <../../../faq/taxonomy.html#environmental-organism-level-taxonomy>`_ as it can be and use the specific `GSC MIMAGS <https://www.ebi.ac.uk/ena/browser/view/ERC000047>`_ checklist.
+**MAG** samples should be as `specific in taxonomy <../../../faq/taxonomy.html#environmental-organism-level-taxonomy>`_ as they can be and use the specific `GSC MIMAGS <https://www.ebi.ac.uk/ena/browser/view/ERC000047>`_ checklist.

-Please make sure these **MAG** samples correctly reference either the **binned** sample (or **environmental** sample in the case of stand-alone MAGs) that the MAG was derived from.
+Please make sure these **MAG** samples correctly reference the sample they were derived from (e.g. a **binned** sample used to submit a metagenomic bin or the **environmental** sample used to submit the raw reads the MAG was derived from).

 This can be done from within the checklist using the mandatory “sample derived from” attribute.
 If the assembly was derived from multiple samples or runs you can list these with a comma separated list or range.

 You should also reference the source sample in the description:

 “This sample represents a MAG derived from the metagenomic sample ERSXXXXX”

+.. admonition:: What if I only want to submit MAGs and not lower level assemblies or reads?

+   If you do not intend to submit raw reads or lower level assemblies as part of your metagenome assembly submission, please still register an **environmental** sample and reference this within your **MAG** sample to show the source of the data and reference this within your **MAG** sample.
+   Registering an **environmental** sample follows the same method as regular sample registration.
+   Make sure to use the most appropriate environmental checklist and an `environmental taxon <../../faq/taxonomy.html#environmental-biome-level-taxonomy>`_ (e.g. aquatic metagenome (tax id: 1169740)).
+   Please also see `here <../../faq/metagenomes.html#how-do-i-submit-metagenome-assemblies-without-raw-data-or-primary-assemblies-to-point-to>`_ for details on how to release these samples.
+If no data is associated with the **environmental** sample, it needs to be released manually in order to be available to the public.

+The methods for submitting metagenomic studies and samples follow the same process as any other study/sample submission.
+Follow the links for more information.

 - `Register a Sample <../../samples.html>`_